electricimp/LPS22HB/README.md

 The *configureDifferentalPressureMode()* method takes two required parameters: a class constant *mode* and a boolean *enabled*.

-There are two differental pressure modes: *LPS22HB_MODE.AUTO_ZERO* or *LPS22HB_MODE.AUTO_RIF_P*.
-After enabling either mode, the first reading taken will be used to set a reference pressure.
+There are two differental pressure modes: *LPS22HB_MODE.AUTO_ZERO* and *LPS22HB_MODE.AUTO_RIF_P*.
+After enabling either of these modes, the first reading taken will be used to set a reference pressure.
 In *LPS22HB_MODE.AUTO_ZERO* mode, both the pressure value used for interrupt generation and the pressure reading returned by the *read()* method will then be determined by subtracting the *referencePressure* from the measured pressure.
-In LPS22HB_MODE.AUTO_RIF_P mode the pressure value used for interrupt generation will be determined by subtracting the *referencePressure* from the measured pressure.
+In *LPS22HB_MODE.AUTO_RIF_P* mode, the pressure value used for interrupt generation will be determined by subtracting the *referencePressure* from the measured pressure.
 However, the pressure value returned by the *read()* method will be the measured pressure.

-If sensor is configured in one-shot mode, the *configureDifferentalPressureMode()* will take a reading to set the reference pressure.
+If sensor is configured in one-shot mode, *configureDifferentalPressureMode()* will take a reading to set the reference pressure.
 If the sensor is configured in continuous mode, you must wait one reading cycle before the reference pressure is set.

-Once a mode is enabled the sensor will remain in that mode until it is disabled.
+Once a mode is enabled, the sensor will remain in that mode until it is disabled.
 To disable select the mode and pass `false` into the *enabled* parameter.

 ```squirrel
 // Set mode to one-shot